Title and Description:

 Peer reviewers will be selected by: a designated outside agency

 Will the public, including scientific or professional societies, be asked to nominate potential peer reviewers?

-The Marine Mammal Commission will nominate reviewers.
+The Marine Mammal Commission nominated peer reviewers.

 Will there be opportunities for the public to comment on the work product to be peer reviewed? yes